jamesliuguo/Waterfall/README.md

 # Waterfall-Android
 =========

-Android, 瀑布流，Endless view, Pinterest like, Waterfall
+Android, 瀑布流，Endless view, Pinterest like, Waterfall, Staggered View

 Easy to use Waterfall, Welcome to use it and tell me